'Be Prepared’: Several Hospitalized With Frostbite Over Weekend In Twin Cities

 Other dog owners at the park say while the temperatures certainly are frigid, a combination of warm clothes and minimal time outside allowed them to be bearable.

 “Definitely got to go multiple layers here,” said Justin Rose, who took his dog Rosa to the park.
 “I think I got probably like three shirts on, plus a jacket or so.
-And then [my dog] also needs her jacket.”READ MORE: Minnesota Weather: Another Frigid Day, But Warm-Up's On The Way
+And then [my dog] also needs her jacket.”READ MORE: MN WEATHER: Warm-Up On The Way, 24 Hours Of Snowfall Begins Tuesday Night

 While the few willing to risk the cold enjoyed time outside Sunday, for others, battling the temperatures isn’t a walk in the park.
 Late Saturday night, crews with Burnsville fire had to call in Metro Transit buses in order to keep warm while fighting a fire.